 Coaching is one of the most useful things that a manager can do for the people of their team, and it is one of the things that they can do for them.
 The most successful managers consider themselves not just leaders but also coaches, whose primary responsibilities are to inspire and motivate their staff.This mindset is what allows them to be so effective.
 They are aware of the emotional well-being of their employees and lead by setting an example in this regard themselves.
 They are able to identify situations in which training is required and then offer it in a manner that causes as little disturbance as is humanly possible.

 6. Show Concern for Others

 Every good boss is aware of their employees and their needs.
 If you want to be a great boss, it’s essential to be in tune with every aspect of your employees’ struggles at work.
-You want to look out for your team members and do everything you can to ensure they’re working in the best possible environment, and this means knowing what they need and what they’re struggling with.
+You want to look out for your team members and do everything you can to ensure they’re working in the best possible environment, which means knowing what they need and are struggling with.

-When employees feel like their boss cares about them, they are more likely to go above and beyond for the company.
+Employees who feel like their boss cares about them are likelier to go above and beyond for the company.
 They will be more likely to work hard and be productive.

 As an expert, I am convinced that competent managers should greet their staff and inquire about their well-being.
 They are accessible to all employees and give their whole attention anytime employees require assistance.